AimalKhanOfficial/Experimentation/AzureCosmosDb/MidTierService/JsSDK/readMe.md

     * Expectation: should be allowed to `SET` an object
     * Actual: **Invalid Case**
     > You can associate only one permission to a particular resource for a user.
 For example, MarketingCollection with _rid xynsa== can only be associated with one permission for user JanetSmith@contoso.com.
 An attempt to add another permission to MarketingCollection for Janet results in an error (409 Conflict). (https://docs.microsoft.com/en-us/rest/api/cosmos-db/permissions)
+4. User has an ALL permission mode but not for a particular partition key and tries to set an different partition key object
+    * Steps:
+        * Create User: https://{{DocumentDBHost}}/dbs/CosmosDbId/users (with body: `{ "id": "team2" }`)
+        * create permission: https://{{DocumentDBHost}}/dbs/CosmosDbId/users/team2/permissions (with body: `{ "id": "any_name_for_permission", "permissionMode": "All", "resource": "dbs/CosmosDbId/colls/TROs", "resourcePartitionKey":  [ "team2" ])} `)
+        * initiate a read call to SET an object with teamName set to `team2` and obj name set to `team2` as well. **This didn't work.
+Maybe the this restriction works when the partition key=team2? need more info**

 ### Partition Key
 Used for logical partitioning of the data. (find more: https://stackoverflow.com/questions/45067692/azure-cosmos-db-understanding-partition-key)